learnk8s/learnk8s.io/src/yaml-validation/content.md

 However, Copper doesn't use YAML to define the checks.

-**Instead, checks are written in JavaScript and Copper provides a library with a few basic helpers to assist in reading Kubernetes objects and reporting errors.**
+**Instead, tests are written in JavaScript and Copper provides a library with a few basic helpers to assist in reading Kubernetes objects and reporting errors.**

 You can install Copper by downloading a binary for your operating system based on the [installation instructions](https://github.com/cloud66-oss/copper#installation).